Rainethegs/Text-Files-for-Pi-Hole/README.md

 There are 7,242.373 Address' in the blocklist with there being 150 text files.

 Thank you for reading and happily share this!
-I love supporting everyone in the best way possible :3
+I love supporting everyone in the best way possible :3 This wont be my last update so keep updating for more allowlist's and bloclists!